Top Model (Polish TV series)

 Top Model (formerly Top Model.
 Zostań modelką (English: Top Model.
-Become a Model)) is a Polish reality television series based on Tyra Banks' "America's Next Top Model", which sees a number of aspiring models compete against each other in a variety of competitions to win the title of Top Model among other prizes in hopes of a successful career in the modeling business.
+Become a Model)) is a Polish reality television series based on Tyra Banks' America's Next Top Model, which sees a number of aspiring models compete against each other in a variety of competitions to win the title of Top Model among other prizes in hopes of a successful career in the modeling business.

 The competition is hosted by Polish American model Joanna Krupa, who serves as the lead judge.
-The other members of the judging panel are fashion designer Dawid Woliński, runway coach Kasia Sokołowska and photographer Marcin Tyszka.
+The other members of the judging panel are fashion designer Dawid Woliński, runway coach Kasia Sokołowska, photographer Marcin Tyszka and fashion stylist Ewelina Gralak.
 Model Anja Rubik has made several guest appearances throughout the show's run.